Naggertooth/ra-data-firestore-client/README.md

 ---

+## Important

-Firestore doesn't have counter of documents in a collection without taking a snap So I got forced to add serverside function that increments `{collection}/config/numberOfDocs` with write operations Coz my collection counts over than 50000 docs
+Firestore doesn't have counter of documents in a collection without taking a snap So I got forced to add serverside function that increments `{collection}/config/numberOfDocs` with write operations because my collection counts over than 50000 docs

 ---